 One recent episode I binged from my parent’s DVR involved a restaurant in Downer’s Grove, IL that insisted on being THE high-end grocer/bistro of the area.
 They had a huge rack of $60+ bottles of wine that hadn’t been turned over since they opened, and they wondered why.
 They were located in a residential complex, and so the first thing that Irvine did was something that the owners had never once thought to do: he knocked on the neighbor’s doors, introduced himself, and asked what they thought of the grocer/bistro.
 Surprise, surprise…no one went there because it was way overpriced.

 If you’re in a small business that’s not executing well, the easiest thing you can do is come up with an internal hypothesis: “Oh, it must be the economy,” or some such.
-The thing that takes guts, and the thing that you have to do, is find some potential customers and effing ASK them.
+The thing that takes guts, and the thing that you have to do, is to find some potential customers and effing ASK them.
 “Hi, I’m Mr./Ms. Blank, and this is my company/product.
 This is the price.
 Would you ever buy something like this for yourself?”
 I personally suck at this.
 I’m a digital marketer, which means I hide behind an Adwords or Facebook ad platform all day and “divine from analytics” that which should be changed.
 This is completely stupid.
 Find potential customers and ask the question!

 3) Simplify!
 Cut Down The Menu and Make Everything Delicious

 Here’s another common business problem that plagues the best of us.
 I happen to be fighting this very phenomenon right at the moment.
-Irvine orders five or six things from the menu to test the service and the food quality.
+Irvine orders five or six things from the menu to test the service and food quality.
 And most times he’s served reheated frozen food.
-Of course it sucks.
+Of course, it sucks.

 How many times have managers you known tried to expand their way out of a problem?
 “Oh yeah, we can do that too.
 And that too.
 And THAT too!”
 If only we added this competency, we wouldn’t have lost that last sale…right?

 This is repugnant.
 Even a staff operating at peak efficiency can only do so many things well.
 Focus on the 20% of what you produce that’s creating 80% of your good results and start cutting.
 Take what’s left after the cut and improve it.
 Improve the quality, improve the presentation, improve the customer experience and customer service.
-You probably have the skills to execute really well if you’re not asked to execute EVERYTHING.
+You probably have the skills to execute well if you’re not asked to execute EVERYTHING.

 What other general SMB principals (if any) can we take from the tough-love make-over gurus like Chef Irvine?
 Let me know in the comments.